sunpy/sunpy/docs/code_ref/map.rst

             return header.get('instrume', '').startswith('FUTURESCOPE')

-This class will now be available through the ``Map`` factory as long as this class has been defined, i.e. imported into the current session.
+This class will now be available through the `Map <sunpy.map.map_factory.MapFactory>` factory as long as this class has been defined, i.e. imported into the current session.

 If you do not want to create a method named ``is_datasource_for`` you can